Free 💻 Computer Fundamentals

 4. Enter your Apple ID password if asked

-Installing from a Website
+Installing from a website

 Sometimes you need to download directly from a company’s website (like Chrome or Zoom).